-What Can a Handyman Do in Raleigh, North Carolina?
+What Can a Handyman Do Without a License in Raleigh, North Carolina?

 In Raleigh (Wake County), North Carolina does not have a state “handyman license,” but the state DOES require a North Carolina General Contractor license when a project is $40,000 or more (labor + materials) for “general contracting” work.
 Smaller handyman-style jobs are generally legal without a GC license, but you still must follow permitting rules and you cannot perform regulated trades (electrical/plumbing/HVAC/fire sprinklers) without the appropriate state trade license.